MLB London Series: Venue

 Locating a venue with the correct dimensions required for a baseball field was difficult, especially as the majority of stadiums in the London region are primarily designed for soccer.
-MLB officials had evaluated multiple options (including cricket fields such as The Oval), before finalizing London Stadium as the site.
+MLB officials had evaluated multiple options (including cricket fields such as The Oval), before finalizing the London Stadium as the site.
 The facility was originally constructed for the 2012 Summer Olympics; in late-2015, it was reported that MLB officials had measured the stadium's dimensions and considered it potentially suitable for baseball, and had negotiated the possibility of holding games there.

-MLB developed a plan to adapt London Stadium for the games to make it resemble an MLB ballpark, via installation of a new baseball field as an overlay on top of the stadium's existing running track and pitch, with a seating configuration to emulate the more "intimate" layout and fan experiences of MLB ballparks.
+MLB developed a plan to adapt the London Stadium for the games to make it resemble an MLB ballpark, via installation of a new baseball field as an overlay on top of the stadium's existing running track and pitch, with a seating configuration to emulate the more "intimate" layout and fan experiences of MLB ballparks.
 Materials to construct the playing surface include approximately 142,000 sqft of FieldTurf, and clay for the pitcher's mound and home plate area sourced from Pennsylvania.
 As the facility's locker rooms are smaller and suited towards soccer, larger, MLB-style clubhouses were built within the stadium.
-As done at the Toronto Blue Jays' Rogers Centre, dimensions from home plate were posted in both feet and meters: 330 ft to the foul poles and 385 feet (117.4 m) to center field, with a 16 ft fence.
+As done previously at the Toronto Blue Jays' Rogers Centre before its outfield being renovated prior to the 2023 season, or at the Montreal Olympic Stadium (home of the now-defunct Montreal Expos), dimensions from home plate were posted in both feet and meters: 330 ft to the foul poles and 385 feet (117.4 m) to center field, with a 16 ft fence.
 The dimensions were described as being potentially hitter-friendly.
 The two points in left center and right center where the temporary fences join the wall in center field area are slightly closer than center, marked as 382 ft.
 As the roof overhangs the home plate area, there is a ground rule that balls hitting the roof are considered dead.

+For the 2023 series, the dimensions were extended by a few feet, to 387 ft in the power alleys and 392 ft to center field.

 Broadcasting

 In the United States, television rights for both series were split between Fox and ESPN.
+Fox would broadcast the Saturday afternoon game, and ESPN the Sunday afternoon game, with ESPN's broadcast typically produced as a special afternoon presentation of Sunday Night Baseball.

-In the United Kingdom, the series will be shown by the BBC until 2026.
+In the United Kingdom, the series will be shown by BBC Sport until 2026 and also on TNT Sports.